BarakBinyamin/ctf/README.md

 #define WSPORT   80
 ```
 7. PlatformIO <img src="https://github.com/BarakBinyamin/RIT-CE-toolbox/assets/60147768/15385a35-3bf9-4561-a204-b651d776f4a1" width="15" height="15">->blue1->upload&monitor
-8. Build all the other targets too, copy the firmware over to the releases folder and rename them `v<1-3>.bin` except for the red firmware, name that `red-firmware.bin`, this will be refrenced in the malicous server
+8. Build all the other targets too, copy the firmware over to the releases folder and rename them `v<1-3>.bin`, name the red target firmware `red-firmware.bin`, this will be refrenced in the malicous server
-9. Change the base address to your github fork url in [iot-light/app/index.js](iot-light/app/index.js)
+9. If you're plaaning on using github to store you firmware to pull, change the base address to your github fork url in [iot-light/app/index.js](iot-light/app/index.js), if not you will need to use a [different root certificate in the patch](https://randomnerdtutorials.com/esp32-https-requests/)

 ### Attack
 Getting full control of the IOT light